 The safety mechanism on the firearm you have purchased is a button located behind the trigger, commonly known as the cross-bolt safety.
-See Picture 1 on page 7.
+See Picture 5.

 The safety mechanism provides additional protection against accidental or unintentional discharge under normal usage when properly engaged and in good working order.